GitMirroring/gnuboot/site/docs/hardware/macbook21.md

 Make it overheat less
 ---------------------

+*This section is less relevant for Libreboot 20211122 and newer, because cstate level 3 support was added, thanks to vitali64 on IRC.
+This means that the CPU temperature is much lower most of the time, as is power consumption.
+However, you might still benefit from the steps below, just not as much as you would have previously benefited.*

 The MacBook2,1 overheats a lot with libreboot, we still don't know why but a simple workaround is to install macfanctld.

 Macfanctld is available on the default repos of many distributions.